Collective quantum stochastic resonance in Rydberg atoms

 where $\sigma_{n,j}^{x,y,z}$ are the Pauli operators for the $j$th atom in the $n$th cluster, and the Rydberg excitation of the $m$th cluster is define as $P^m_r=\frac{1}{2}\langle \sum_{j=1}^M(\sigma^z_{m,j}+1) \rangle$.
 Such a construction allows us to examine the impact of many-body correlations by decreasing the cluster size $M$, as the system is sequentially broken down into local clusters.

 While the cluster model recovers the full-quantum description of Eq.~(\ref{eq:lindblad}) for $M=N$, the collective jumps are dramatically modified when $M<N$.
 Particularly, in the absence of the periodic modulation, the intrinsic collective-jump rate $\Gamma_c$ significantly decreases for smaller $M$, as illustrated in Fig.~\ref{fig4}(a).
 We also show the single-trajectory $P_r$ for different cluster sizes in Fig.~\ref{fig4}(b)(c)(d), where the slowdown of the collective-jump rate with decreasing $M$ is directly visible.
 This suggests that the resonance point should also shift toward lower frequencies at smaller $M$.
-We confirm this for $M=4$ in Fig.~\ref{fig4}(e), where the SNR peak occurs at a larger $T_\Omega$ than that of Fig.~\ref{fig3}(a).
-Again, the SNR peak is close to the theoretical resonance position $T_c \tilde{\Gamma}_c= 1$ (vertical dashed line).
+We confirm this using cluster models of smaller cluster partitions in Fig.~\ref{fig4}(e).
+While the SNR peaks are consistent with theoretical predictions , they appear at larger $T_\Omega$ than the single-cluster case with $M=8$.

 Finally, we note that, in principle, the stochastic resonance persists even in the $M=1$ case, albeit at a very small resonance frequency due to the scarcity of collective jumps.
 However, the quantum stochastic resonance does not exist under the optical Bloch equations of Eqs.~(\ref{eq:op1}) and (\ref{eq:op2}), due to the complete lack of individual quantum jumps therein.
 Specifically, a key difference between the $M=1$ cluster model and the full mean-field description is that, in the latter case, all the atoms are in the same state and described by the same density matrix.
 This renders sequential atomic emissions impossible, which is crucial for the buildup of a collective jump~\cite{cj}.
-These observations clearly indicate the necessity of the emergent collective jumps and many-body correlations for the collective quantum stochastic resonance.